Rapatas/CAVIS/README.md

 ### Usage
 - Implement a cellular automaton using the provided interface.
-- Initialize it.
-- Pass it as a pointer to the Cavis or Window constructor.
+- Pass it as a unique_ptr to the Cavis or Window constructor.

 ```c++
 #include <CAVIS/window.h>